Principles

 2. Everyone belongs, not just those with money

 You don't need capital to join.
 You contribute what you can — time, skills, care, presence.
-A grandmother who watches neighbourhood kids contributes.
-A teenager who translates posts contributes.
+A user who writes detailed reviews contributes.
+A teenager who translates posts into their local language contributes.
+A moderator who keeps discussions civil contributes.
 The system serves the poorest member as much as the wealthiest.

 3. Transparency is non-negotiable